TheStarAlight/eTraj.jl/docs/src/stepbystep_tutorial.md

 The simulation space and the final momentum grid (i.e., the electron detectors) are controlled by:

 - `dimension`: Dimension of the simulation (2 or 3).
 2D simulations would be carried out in the ``xy`` plane.
-For most cases, 2D simulation is sufficient as the electron dynamics is mainly confined in the polarization plane.
+For most cases, 2D simulation is sufficient as the electron dynamics are mainly confined in the polarization plane.
 - `final_p_max`: Maximum momentum range in each direction.
 For 2D simulation, specify as a tuple of 2 values `(px_max, py_max)`.
 For 3D simulation, use a tuple of 3 values `(px_max, py_max, pz_max)`.
 Values are in atomic units.
 The momentum ranges from -`p_max` to `p_max`.
 - `final_p_num`: Grid resolution in each direction.
 For 2D, specify as `(nx, ny)` where `nx`, `ny` are number of grid points.
 For 3D, specify as `(nx, ny, nz)`.
 Higher resolution provides better details but requires more memory.